AmpersandJS/ampersandjs.com/learn_markdown/templates.md

 * **It's annoying:** JavaScript doesn't support multi-line strings, so you have to do ugly things like `[ ].join('\n')`.
 * **It's ugly:** JavaScript doesn't have good string interpolation built in, so you have to manually concatenate strings with data.
 Meaning you end up doing the quote-dance: `<li class="' + model.activeClass + '">"`.
 * **It's insecure:** If you concatenate strings like this, and any of the data is user-generated, you are at risk of XSS attacks unless you properly escape all the user-generated data when inserting it into your template string.
 * **It's hard to maintain:** If all your templates are woven into your views like this it can be hard to find and edit templates.
-Not to mention that now to make basic edits to the html structure of your app, you have to understand how to write JavaScript functions, and be aware of the above issues.
+Not to mention that now to make basic edits to the HTML structure of your app, you have to understand how to write JavaScript functions, and be aware of the above issues.

 ## Template Engines